KarlsruheMIS/red2pack/README.md

 bash compile_withcmake.sh $BUILDTYPE $ENABLE_TESTING
 ```

-The script builds the binaries in `build` directory and installs the solvers in `deploy`.
+The script builds the binaries in the `build` directory and installs the solvers in `deploy`.

 ## Run and benchmark
 The following executables are installed and allow you to run and benchmark our algorithms: